filbench/filbench.github.io/blog/_posts/2025-11-22-hello-world.md

 I have high hopes for Filipino NLP.

-Three years ago, I don't have any involvement in the Filipino NLP space.
+Three years ago, I didn't have any involvement in the Filipino NLP space.
 It just so happened that I was the only Filipino in the [spaCy](https://spacy.io) team[^1], and despite that, there's no Tagalog language support in the library.
 Perhaps it was nice to *represent*: it felt like I was alone in a grocery aisle and I spotted a cereal box on the floor.
 I'm already there, I'm quite capable, so why not pick it up?